Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Motivating Example

-The class definitions for entities-- Malware, Attack Pattern, Location, OS, Application (see Section \ref{sec:concepts}), are mapped to existing threat intelligence ontology classes ~\cite{rastogi2020malont,christian2021ontology} but modified for CTI and security logs, and also follow the STIX2.1 framework.
-Relationships between them are predefined in the same ontology.
+The entity class definitions for \textsf{Malware, Attack Pattern, Location, OS, Application} (see Section \ref{sec:concepts}) map to existing threat intelligence ontology classes ~\cite{rastogi2020malont,christian2021ontology}.
+However, they have been adapted for CTI and security logs and follow the STIX2.1 framework for TTP and IoC exchange.
+Relationships between them are pre-defined within the same ontology.
+We extract triples from CTI reports to utilize historical malware information, including attack patterns, to train a threat intelligence model.

-We extract triples from open-access CTI sources to learn and train a threat intelligence model using past malware information, including attack patterns. \textsf{Cerberus} uses a total of 29 attack patterns which we capture from several CTI reports (accurate numbers can be tricky to compute) using the proposed the \textsf{LADDER} framework module that extracts attack patterns-- \textsf{TTPClassifier}.
-Due to space constraints, a small part of the entire list is provided in Table ~\ref{tab:MITREattackCerberus}.
-The complete list is in Appendix \ref{appendix}.
-The triple formed for attack patterns are of the form: $\langle\textsf{Cerberus}, uses, Attack Pattern \rangle$.
-For example, $\langle\textsf{Cerberus}, uses, ``Steal\ bank\ account\ credentials" \rangle$. \textsf{TTPClassifier} also maps the attack pattern written in natural language to the ATT\&CK ID: T1636.

-As discussed in Section \ref{sec:usecase}, using \textsf{TTPClassifier}, an analyst receives a list of phrases that are attack patterns written in natural language, along with a mapping to ATT\&CK IDs and corresponding descriptions.
-As discussed in Section \ref{sec:threathunt}: use cases, an analyst can map these attack patterns based on external telemetries.
-For example, an analyst can map these patterns to internal security logs using existing or newly created sigma rules\cite{sigmahq}.
-In Section \ref{sec:APpred}, we demonstrate that the analyst can query our knowledge graph using the attack pattern extracted from the CTI.
-The graph ``infers'' the attack patterns that the same malware may attempt but have not been reported or observed yet.
-Using this knowledge, an analyst can take preemptive measures and stop or deter adversaries from causing damage to the internal network.
-Knowing the MITRE ATT\&CK also benefits the analyst since the mitigation approaches are available for each attack pattern, allowing even a less experienced security analyst to take timely measures.
+For instance, in Section \ref{sec:threathunt}: use cases, we show how an analyst maps attack patterns based on external CTI to internal security logs.
+Section \ref{sec:usecase} shows how an analyst queries our knowledge graph using the attack patterns extracted from the CTI.
+The graph can ``infer'' potential attack patterns that the same malware might attempt, even if these patterns have not previously been reported or observed.
+Knowledge of the MITRE ATT\&CK is advantageous to the analyst as mitigation techniques are provided for each attack pattern, enabling even a less experienced security analyst to take timely actions.
+Using this knowledge, an analyst can take proactive measures to prevent or deter adversaries from causing damage to the internal network.